 The demand for our E&P waste services depends on the continued demand for, and production of, oil and natural gas.
-Crude oil and natural gas prices historically have been volatile.
-Macroeconomic and geopolitical conditions, including a significant decline in oil prices driven by both surplus production and supply, as well as the decrease in demand caused by factors including the COVID-19 pandemic, have resulted in decreased levels of oil and natural gas exploration and production activity and a corresponding decrease in demand for our E&P waste services.
-Additionally, across the industry there is uncertainty regarding future demand for oil and related services, as noted by several energy companies, many of whom are customers of our E&P waste operations.
-These companies have written down the values of their oil and gas assets in anticipation of the potential for the decarbonization of their energy product mix given an increased global focus on reducing greenhouse gases and addressing climate change.
-Such uncertainty regarding global demand has had a significant impact on the investment and operating plans of our E&P waste customers in the basins where we operate.
-If the prices of crude oil and natural gas substantially decline, it could lead to declines in the level of production activity and demand for our E&P waste services, which could result in the recognition of additional impairment charges on our intangible assets and property and equipment associated with our E&P waste operations.
+Crude oil and natural gas prices historically have been volatile, including as a result of macroeconomic and geopolitical conditions, which may impact levels of exploration and production activity, with a corresponding impact to our E&P waste activity.
+Most recently, in 2022, sustained increases in prices of crude oil as a result of inflationary pressures, the uncertainty associated with the Ukrainian conflict and any related bans on oil sales from Russia or supply chain disruptions as recently experienced contributed to increased levels of drilling activity and demand for our E&P waste services.
+Conversely, in 2020 and 2021, a significant decline in oil prices driven by both surplus production and supply, as well as the decrease in demand caused by factors including the COVID-19 pandemic, resulted in decreased levels of E&P drilling activity and a corresponding decrease in demand for our E&P waste services.
+Additionally, across the industry there was uncertainty regarding future demand for oil and related services, as noted by several energy companies, many of whom are customers of our E&P waste services.
+These energy companies wrote down the values of their oil and gas assets in anticipation of the potential for the decarbonization of their energy product mix given an increased global focus on reducing greenhouse gases and addressing climate change.
+At that time, the uncertainty regarding global demand had a significant impact on the investment and operating plans of our E&P waste customers in the basins where we operate.

+If the prices of crude oil and natural gas substantially decline, it could lead to declines in the level of drilling activity and demand for our E&P waste services, which could result in the recognition of additional impairment charges on our intangible assets and property and equipment associated with our E&P waste operations.
 See the section Impairments of Property and Equipment and Finite-Lived Intangible Assets in Note 3, "Summary of Significant Accounting Policies," of our consolidated financial statements included in Item 8 of this Annual Report on Form 10-K for a discussion of the impairment charges recorded during the years ended December 31, 2021 and 2020.